paul-xiao/dcv-next/docs/index.md

-# What is My Lib?
+# What is Dcv Next?

 This library is a starter to create your own Vue 3 component library in TypeScript.